 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Kazakhstan is a major oil producer, and estimated total liquids production was 1.64 million barrels per day (bbl/d) in 2013.
+Kazakhstan is a major oil producer.
+The country's estimated total petroleum and other liquids production was 1.70 million barrels per day (bbl/d) in 2014.
 The key to its continued growth in liquids production from this level will be the development of its giant Tengiz, Karachaganak, and Kashagan fields.
-Development of additional export capacity also will be necessary for production growth.
+Development of additional export capacity will also be necessary for production growth.

-Although Kazakhstan became an oil producer in 1911, its production did not increase to a meaningful level until the 1960s and 1970s, when production plateaued at a nearly 500,000 bbl/d, a pre-Soviet independence record production level.
-Since the mid-1990s and with the help of major international oil companies, Kazakhstan's production soared to more than 1 million bbl/d in 2003.
+Although Kazakhstan became an oil producer in 1911, its production did not increase to a meaningful level until the 1960s and 1970s, when production plateaued at nearly 500,000 bbl/d, a pre-Soviet independence record production level.
+Since the mid-1990s and with the help of major international oil companies, Kazakhstan's production first exceeded 1 million bbl/d in 2003.

-Rising natural gas production over the past decade has both boosted oil recovery (as a significant volume of natural gas is reinjected into oil reservoirs) and also decreased Kazakhstan's reliance on natural gas imports.
-Natural gas development has lagged oil due to the lack of domestic gas pipeline infrastructure linking the western producing region with the eastern industrial region, as well as the lack of export pipelines.
+Rising natural gas production over the past decade has boosted oil recovery (as a significant volume of natural gas is reinjected into oil reservoirs) and decreased Kazakhstan's reliance on natural gas imports.
+Natural gas consumption, however, has been stagnant as the infrastructure and expense required to connect Kazakhstan's widely dispersed population to production centers in the country's northwest has impeded development.

-Kazakhstan is land-locked and lies a great distance from international oil markets.
-The lack of access to a seaport makes the country dependent mainly on pipelines to transport its hydrocarbons to world markets.
-It is also a transit country for pipeline exports from Turkmenistan and Uzbekistan.
+Kazakhstan is landlocked and is far from international oil markets.
+The lack of access to the open ocean makes the country dependent mainly on pipelines to transport its hydrocarbons to world markets.
+Kazakhstan is also a transit country for natural gas pipeline exports from Turkmenistan and Uzbekistan.

 Kazakhstan is a Caspian Sea littoral state.
 The legal status of the Caspian area remains unresolved, mainly driven by a lack of agreement on whether the Caspian is a sea or a lake.
 Until all states agree on a definition, legal status of the area will remain unresolved.